Tennis Ladder Rules

 Defaults will not count as a match played toward the current Bump Down for the player being defaulted.

-5. Matches must be called in within 24 hours of completion and in the order played.
-Matches turned in out of order will be deleted.
+5. Matches must be reported in within 24 hours of completion and in the order played.
+Matches reported in out of order will be deleted.

 6. Matches interupted by weather or other issues must be completed before players can play another match.
 Players can, by mutual agreement, decide to not complete the match.